EDICO-ASSO/geronimoV2/README.md

  The sensor is a simple piezo tranducer.

- It is interface to an arduino Clone with ATMEGA32U4 controller.
+ It is interfaced to an arduino Clone with ATMEGA32U4 controller.

-This controller has integrade HID functions : it can trigger a keyboard or mouse event.
+This controller has integraded HID functions : it can trigger a keyboard or mouse event.

 The raw piezo signal is analysed with peakDetector Library.